artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 ## AMFANG's June 2017 average closing price ##

-Apple, Microsoft, Facebook, Amazon, Netflix and Google lets me contrive my first example of writing a correlated subquery with a common table expression.
+Apple, Microsoft, Facebook, Amazon, Netflix and Google let me contrive an example of writing a correlated subquery with a common table expression.

 ```SQL
 WITH amfang AS (